 You overload your smoothie

 A smoothie can quickly turn into a sugar bomb if it’s made with the fruit juices and sweeteners that juice bars tend to rely on, Moss says.
 You’ll get a quick energy boost from the sugar rush, but once your blood sugar levels crash, you’ll feel sluggish again.
 To cut down on the sugar, reach for whole fruits instead of juices, Moss says.
 But be careful of making your fruit additions a free-for-all, because the calories add up when you toss in too many, Shapiro says.
-Just one large banana, for instance, has the more sugar and almost twice the calories as two servings of fruit.
+Just one large banana, for instance, has more sugar and almost twice the calories as two servings of fruit.
 “People think they’re eating healthy, but it’s just increasing calories,” she says.
 “Pick one fruit for your smoothie.”
-Don’t miss these clear signs that you’re eating too much sugar.

 You choose nonfat yogurt